CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### Unique & "May Not Be Duplicated" Cards

  If a card states that it is "unique" or that it "may not be duplicated," only one such card (or its effects) may be in play at a time.
 The first card played takes precedence (influence checks may change this).

-{: .text-center }
-![](/assets/images/cardsanddecks-limited.svg)

 Because hazard cards are distinct from resource cards, you may not play your hazards on your side of the playing surface.
 At the end of a game, it will be obvious whose cards are whose, i.e., hazards in your area must belong to your opponent.
 We suggest adopting a neutral zone between each player's side of the playing surface.
-Non-targeted long-events and permanent-events can be played in this neutral zone.
+Non-targeted long-events and permanent-events can be played in this neutral zone. <span id="page8" class="page-number">8</span>

+{: .text-center }
+![](/assets/images/cardsanddecks-limited.svg)

+<span id="page9" class="page-number">9</span>

 ## 3 • GETTING READY TO PLAY